 Employees are responsible for operating state-owned vehicles and potentially hazardous equipment in a safe and prudent manner; therefore, employees should refrain from using mobile devices while operating such vehicles and equipment.

 Unit responsibilities: It is the unit head’s responsibility to identify any employees who are included in Group 1.
 Units with employees who fall into this category are responsible for covering the cost of the approved salary supplement and for reviewing the necessity of the salary supplement by May 1 for the following fiscal year.

 The lowest-cost service plan available to accommodate the particular business need of the employee shall be utilized.
-The supplier of Mobile CIDs shall be expected to present a monthly billing statement for use by the University, showing for each call the date, time, length, billing charge and phone number of the other party, when such number is available.
+The supplier of Mobile CIDs shall be expected to present a monthly billing statement of use by the University, showing for each call the date, time, length, billing charge, and phone number of the other party, when such number is available.

 The Office of the General Counsel and IT must review all new contracts; IT also must review all renewing service contracts.
 Normal contract length should be one year.
 The University owns the device and enters into the contract with the supplier.

 Grant or contract funds may not be used for the purchase or installation of mobile equipment and may not be used as the funding source for ongoing monthly charges unless specifically authorized in the grant award or contract document.

 Employee responsibilities: Each employee shall be responsible for the safe keeping, care, and custody of the device assigned to the employee.
 Employees are responsible for operating state-owned vehicles and potentially hazardous equipment in a safe and prudent manner; therefore, employees should refrain from using mobile devices while operating such vehicles and equipment.